vladgales/Redragon-K580-PRO-Karabiner-Config/README.md

 # Redragon K580-PRO Karabiner Configuration

 DONT FORGET TO LET A STAR !
-Thx ❤️
+Thx ❤️ .\n
 This repository contains a custom Karabiner-Elements configuration designed for the **Redragon K580-PRO** keyboard.
 It includes various key remaps and custom functionalities to enhance your workflow on macOS.

 ### Author: